prophetnite/BackupDashboard/README.md

 Small Dashboard to monitor backup systems<br>

 Only setup required is to add your API key to ../apiKey.cnf<br>
-Key file must be one level below your main Dashboard folder.<br>
+Key file must be one level below your main Dashboard folder.<br><br>
+Current support is only for Datto Appliances using your Datto XML API key.

 <h5>Support Plan:</h5>
   Datto XML Feed</br>